Amazon and online shopping in Germany: This is how powerful the e-commerce giant is

 Get a free trial today and see how the right services can take you from being good to being the BEST.
 Don’t wait.
 Act now.

-Amazon’s subscription model appears to play a particularly significant role in using the marketplace.
-Prime includes, among other things, exceptionally fast delivery and access to Amazon’s own streaming service.
+Amazon’s subscription model seems to play a particularly significant role in the use of the marketplace.
+Prime includes, among other things, particularly fast delivery and access to Amazon’s own streaming service.
 In 2021, Jeff Bezos announced in a letter to shareholders that Amazon Prime has 200 million customers worldwide.
-Just three years earlier, the Amazon service had surpassed the 100 million subscriber mark.
+Just three years earlier, the Amazon service had surpassed the mark of 100 million subscribers.

 Source: pattern.com

 According to the Germany Shopper Report, 15% more online shoppers had access to Amazon Prime.
 This means that 78% either have their own Prime subscription or can use that of family, partners, or friends.
-Combined with the insight that fast delivery is a key factor in why customers order from Amazon, a clear picture emerges: The increasing number of Prime members is an indicator of the rising revenue of the e-commerce giant in the coming years.
+In combination with the finding that fast delivery is a major factor in why customers order from Amazon, a clear picture emerges: The increasing number of Prime members is an indicator of the rising revenue of the e-commerce giant in the coming years.

-Amazon: A Crucial Marketplace for Online Shopping in Germany
+Amazon: Marketplace for online shopping in Germany is crucial

-Amazon now has millions of third-party sellers offering their goods on the marketplace.
-Since 2026, this segment has become increasingly important: over 60% of the units sold now come from third-party sellers.
-Given that the increase has been steady and has occurred at a similar pace over the years, it can be assumed that Amazon is consciously controlling this development.
+By now, Amazon has millions of third-party sellers offering their goods on the marketplace.
+Since 2026, this area has become increasingly important: over 60% of the units sold now come from third-party sellers.
+Since the increase is steady and occurs at a similar pace over the years, it can be assumed that Amazon is consciously controlling the development.
 However, the retail share of Amazon itself is unlikely to ever reduce to zero percent.

 Source: Year in Review 2023 by Marketplace Pulse